COMHIS/python-basics/2_basic_concepts/part2.md

 4. After the loop is finished print out the values in the variables holding the numbers for minors and adults.
   * Remember to pay attention to the indentation!
 The print -commands should not be inside the loop, so they should have no indentation.

 **Hints, in case you get stuck:** Often in programming we encounter situations like above where we have to count items.
-The typical way to do this is to have a variable that keeps tally of the total, which is modified each time an item is added to the that.
+The typical way to do this is to have a variable that keeps tally of the total, which is modified each time an item is added.
 So, for the above task:

 ```python
 # let's create a variable for our minors and start the total at 0: